dyno-might/dyno-might.github.io/_posts/2021-07-15-heritability.md

 ---
 layout: post
-title: "It’s perfectly valid for a trait to be more than 100% heritable"
+title: "Heritability is a ratio, not a measure of determinism"
 image: /img/heritability/birds.jpg
 tags: statistics personality
 hero_light: false